gknowles/dimcli/docs/README.md

 After actions run after all arguments have been parsed.
 For example, opt.prompt() and opt.require() are both implemented as after actions.
-Any number of after actions can be added and will, for every (not just the selected ones!) registered option, be called in the order they're added.
+Any number of after actions can be added and will, for every (not just the ones referenced by the command line!) registered option, be called in the order they're added.
 They are called with the three parameters, like other option actions, that are references to cli, opt, and the value string respectively.
-However the const string& value is always empty(), so any information about the value must come from the opt reference.
+However the value string is always empty(), so any information about the value must come from the opt reference.

 When using subcommands, only the after actions bound to the top level or the selected command are executed.
 After actions on the options of all other